 At this point, the application needs to prepare to notify any interested parties (caregivers) that have subscribed to receive notifications regarding the status or data received about a patient.
 However, when application data is encrypted and redaction is to applied, more intelligence must be applied regarding who is authorized to receive a notification regarding status update.
 This may be done as follows:

-After the e-health application server receives the data from M2M SP server, it decrypts the data, analyzes and performs redactions based on application policies (possibly with help of policy servers).
+After the e-health application server receives the data from M2M SP server, it decrypts the data, analyses and performs redactions based on application policies (possibly with help of policy servers).
 This produces multiple versions of the initial data (one at each redaction level).
 The application server then re-encrypts each redacted version.
 Each encrypted version needs to be tagged based on the redaction level (RL) it contains and possibly the authorization level (AL) it requires for viewing.

 The application server passes the tagged data (multiple files) to the M2M service provider server (the service layer server)